The Config Wizard (custom auth apps)

 This is because Tray.io will only authorize apps which use the default https://auth.tray.io/oauth2/token redirect url.

-Please see the workaround section below for how to deal with this
+Please see the 'Single Redirect URL issue' section below for how to deal with this

 In order for a solution to leverage your Oauth app, we will create an environment for the service on our end.
 You will then need to create an authentication that uses the environment (see the 3 - Using custom OAuth apps in your Solutions step below).